quattor/quattor.github.com/_posts/2013-10-25-aquilon-site.md

 [Pan language](http://quattor-pan.readthedocs.org/en/latest/) are expected before reading this document.

 We'll interact with the broker using the `aq` command, which has lots of sub-commands.
-Each sub-command has a detailed help, and man pages can be found in the appendix of the [Aquilon book](http://FIXME).
+Each sub-command has a detailed help.

 In this stage we will be adding a site, so we will use `add_*` commands.
 Most of the commands we'll use have `show_`, `update_` and